gui-sa/DIO_Training/Java_Lessons/README.md

  - TreeSet
    - Internally it is converted to a TreeMap..
    - It is has natural order of the default sort()/comparable()
+   > TreeSet will discard duplicates based on comparable or comparator.
+Be cautious: it is diferent than HashSet and LinkedHashSet <br>
+   > If you want to remove duplicates and order it, it is better arrayList to LinkedHashSet to arrayList

  ~~~
  Set<type> nameOfSet = new SetType<>()